medical-equipment

 About one in six people with cancer experience blockage of their intestines by a tumour (malignant bowel obstruction, or MBO).
 This stops people eating and drinking, causing severe pain, nausea and vomiting.
 Making decisions about treatment can be difficult – there are no nationally agreed guidelines.
 The recent RAMBO study at the Wolfson Palliative Care Research Centre also showed that people experiencing MBO often feel uncertain about treatment pathways and goals of care.

-The EPOC study will begin by conducting a review of existing evidence, and building a panel of patients, caregivers and clinicians to discuss what we find out.
-These consultations will guide an interview study with patients and caregivers currently facing this condition and the clinicians who are caring for them.
-In-depth interviews using visual methods will explore patients’ pathways and examine how they might take part in decision-making, and how to decide which treatment would be most beneficial.
-In the final stage of the project, the patients, caregivers and clinicians from our review panel will meet with us again to help design patient-centred information and on-line clinical training tools.
-These interventions will explore how to ensure good decision-making in treatment pathways for MBO, how best to share this decision-making with patients, and how to achieve the best outcomes for people with MBO.
+In the EPOC study we conducted a review of shared decision-making in the management of MBO, and asked a panel of patients, caregivers and clinicians to feedback ideas about what is missing from the evidence.
+The findings of the review guided an interview study with patients and caregivers currently facing this condition and with the clinicians who are caring for them.
+In sixty in-depth interviews using visual methods, we have explored patients’ pathways from multiple perspectives and examined communication around decision-making in MBO.
+In the final stage of the project, the patients, caregivers and clinicians will meet with us to help design patient-centred information and on-line clinical training tools.
+The project aims to ensure effective patient-centred decision-making around treatment pathways for MBO by increasing patients’ understanding of their condition and treatment options, and increasing clinician’s understanding of patient and caregiver experiences of MBO.

 Experiences of cancer diagnostic pathways and care during the Covid-19 pandemic (PRIORITY study)